daniel-dihardja/ai-doc-generator/output/documentation-radiogroup.md

 ### CLI

-To get started with the `RadioGroup` component, you need to install it using your favorite package manager.
-Here are your options:
+To bring this awesome component into your project, just run one of these commands using your preferred package manager:

 - **npm**